Analysis of Quantum Steering Measures: Introduction

 \section{Introduction}

-In 1935, Einstein, Podolsky, and Rosen~\cite{Einstein1935} pointed out contradictions between local realism and completeness assumptions of quantum mechanics.
-In response to this argument, Schrödinger~\cite{Schrodinger1935,Schrodinger1936} introduced the term {\it{steering}} to present the idea that the source of these contradictions is based on Alice's ability, from her choice of measurement basis, to influence Bob's state.
-This debate gave rise to a new field in Physics, dedicated to exploring these quantum correlations.
+In 1935, Einstein, Podolsky, and Rosen~\cite{Einstein1935} pointed out contradictions between local realism and the completeness assumptions of quantum mechanics.
+In response to this argument, Schrödinger~\cite{Schroedinger1935I, Schroedinger1935II, Schroedinger1936} introduced the term {\it{steering}} to present the idea that the source of these contradictions was based on Alice's ability, from her choice of measurement basis, to influence Bob's state.
+This debate gave rise to a new field in physics, dedicated to exploring these quantum correlations.

 The study of quantum correlations has contributed fundamentally to the area of quantum information and various aspects of the foundations of quantum theory.
 From the point of view of applications, quantum correlations have been used for the development of several quantum information and quantum computing protocols.
-Unlike Bell nonlocality~\cite{Brunner2014} and entanglement~\cite{Horodecki2009}, steering is fundamentally asymmetrical.
+Unlike Bell's nonlocality~\cite{Brunner2014} and entanglement~\cite{Horodecki2009}, {steering} \cite{Wiseman2007} is fundamentally asymmetrical.
 It allows, for example, entangled systems that are only steerable from one observer to another, known as one-way steering~\cite{Bowles2014,Skrzypczyk2014,Zeng2022,Sekatski2023}.
 This property makes quantum steering an interesting resource for quantum information processing where some of the parties are considered untrusted, such as quantum key distribution~\cite{Branciard2012,Lo2014}, randomness generation~\cite{Law2014,Passaro2015,Skrzypczyk2018}, subchannel discrimination~\cite{Piani2015}, and quantum teleportation~\cite{Reid2013}.

 Quantum systems may describe different types of correlation, including nonlocality~\cite{Brunner2014}, steering~\cite{Reid1989,Cavalcanti2009,Cavalcanti2017,Uola2020}, and entanglement~\cite{Horodecki2009,Guhne2009}.
-There is a hierarchy among them, meaning that quantum states that present Bell nonlocality are also steerable and entangled, but not all entangled states are steerable and violate a Bell inequality~\cite{Quintino2015}.
-In a practical scenario, trust in the measurement apparatus plays the role here, where certifying entanglement requires trusted devices on both sides of the experiment, Bell nonlocality is demonstrated with untrusted devices on both sides, and steering is possible in a one-trusted device scenario.
+There is a hierarchy among them, meaning that quantum states that present Bell's nonlocality are also steerable and entangled, but not all entangled states are steerable and violate a Bell inequality~\cite{Wiseman2007,Quintino2015}.
+In a practical scenario, trust in the measurement apparatus plays a role here, where certifying entanglement requires trusted devices on both sides of the experiment, requires that Bell's nonlocality is demonstrated with untrusted devices on both sides, and that steering is possible in a one-trusted device~scenario.